kolaborativa/redekolaborativa/README.md

     http://localhost:8000/kolaborativa

-**Obs:** There is a scripts folder that contain all the scripts needed to the application run correctly.
+**P.S.:** There is a scripts folder that contain all the scripts needed to the application run correctly.
 Read the README file of the scripts folder to know how to use each of them.
+**P.S.2:** Do not forget to change the email settings.
+Update the email, username and password in db model file.

 Developed by: